Janitus/Janitus/public-project-descriptions/project-map-website.md

 # What is it?

 This platform enables users to collaborate on in-game intelligence by uploading custom game maps and placing interactive markers to share information with others.
+[Video link](https://i.gyazo.com/7474fe431e869beec751af81045cebfc.mp4)

 <table>
   <tr>